motorlatitude/MotorBot-Legacy/README.md

 ### MUSIC
   Command: `!music`<br>
-  Has Methods: `list, add <youtube_id>, skip, resume, stop`<br>
+  Has Methods: `list, add <youtube_id or link>, skip, resume, stop`<br>
   The music method allows the user to play music in a voice channel.
 The music must be in the form of a youtube video and should be added using either the chrome extension or via the youtube video ID which can be found in the URL e.g. for https://www.youtube.com/watch?v=CictPbTWkBU the youtube video id is `CictPbTWkBU`<br>
+  The full URL can be used as well
   **NOTE** The bot must be in a channel for the user to use these commands.
 ###### LIST
   Lists the current songs in the playlist.
 The songs are ordered from up next at the top to the last song to be played at the bottom.
 ###### ADD
-  Allows the user to add a song to the playlist, this command **requires** a youtube video id parameter to be provided on the call of the method.
-The song will be added to the playlist, if no song is present it will immediately play the song.
+  Allows the user to add a song to the playlist, this command **requires** a youtube video id parameter or youtube video URL to be provided on the call of the method.
+The song will be added to the playlist, if no song is present in the playlist it will immediately play the newly added song.

   **Extra Note:** The google chrome extension will allow you to add a song even if the bot is not in a voice channel, to play the added song once the bot does join a voice channel, use the `resume` method.